 Linux Mint is free and open-source that was built with a focus on desktop users.
-Based on Ubuntu Mint enjoys a vibrant community of developers who work round the clock to deliver a stable, fully-featured, customizable, and secure system.
+Linux Mint is based on Ubuntu distribution and enjoys a vibrant community of developers who work round the clock to deliver a stable, fully-featured, customizable, and secure system.

 Right from the start, Mint provides an elegant and sleek interface that is easy to interact with.
 A simple click of the Start button at the bottom left corner reveals a rich menu replete with your favorite applications, storage locations, and various settings that you can use to tweak your system to your desired preference.

 On the taskbar, be sure to find status icons such as the Network status icon, Update manager, volume, battery usage, and date icons as you would find on a Windows 7 or 10 system.

 With Linux Mint, everything works out-of-the-box with full multimedia support, managed system updates using the Update Manager tool, and a software manager repository where you can install your favorite applications such as Skype, Discord, and VLC media player.

 Mint is a long-term support (LTS) operating system implying that it receives support for extended periods of time of up to 5 years.

 The latest release of Mint is Linux Mint 20.1 codenamed “Vera”, which was released on March 20, 2022, and is based on Ubuntu 22.04 LTS.

 It’s available for download in 3 desktop environments: Cinnamon, MATE, and XFCE.
 However, unlike its predecessors such as Mint 19.3 and earlier, it is only available for download in 64-bit architecture.

 It’s highly customizable with a rich set of desktop backgrounds, improved monitor support with fractional scaling, accent colors, and other system improvements.